The post Why Netlify and Fauna Are My Foundation for Composable Solutions appeared first on Big Nerd Ranch.

 Click on the new Google Chrome icon and you’ll see a welcome prompt.
 Choose your default browser and usage statistic settings and click the “Start Google Chrome” button.

-You’ll now have a new browser window open at chrome://welcome.
+You’ll now have a new browser window open at chrome://welcome

-Since we are working on BNR at the moment, open a tab to our homepage and forums.
+at the moment, open a tab to our homepage and forums.

-When you are done with your browser session you can quit Google Chrome from the menu Chrome > Quit Google Chrome or using the ⌘Q keyboard shortcut.
-You can also quit the broswer session with ^C from your terminal which is the approach I use.
+When you are done with your browser session you can quit Google Chrome from the menu Chrome > Quit Google Chrome

-Run rm -r ./BNR to permanently delete this session.
+^C Google Chrome Session saved: BNR Run rm -r ./BNR to permanently delete this session.
+Re-run ./work-on.sh BNR to restore this session.

-When you are ready to work on your BNR project again, use ./work-on.sh BNR to restore your browser session.
+When you are ready to work on your BNR

 Google Chrome will pick up where you left off.
 If you used multiple browser windows in your session, they will all be restore.
 Your active tabs and scroll positions will also be restored.

-Since the only argument to the work-on.sh script is a directory name, you get tab completion out of the box.
+script is a directory name, you get tab completion out of the box.
 I suggest using meaningful prefixes to group directories together, this will complement tab completion well.
 For example, I have three different browser sessions for blog posts I’m working on.
-Each of these sessions is prefixed with Blog- followed by a hyphen separated project name.
+Each of these sessions is prefixed with Blog-

 When you are done with a project and you no longer need to restore it, you can remove the session by deleting the related directory name.
-In this example you can run rm -r ./BNR from your terminal to recursively remove the session directory.
+In this example you can run rm -r ./BNR

 Maybe you’d like to use a different browser or you aren’t working on a Mac.
 If that’s the case, then you’ll need to modifty the script to meet your needs.
 Research how to start your desired browser from the terminal and what command line options you’ll need.
-Modify the work-on.sh script to meet your needs accordingly.
-Happy scripting! 😊
+Modify the work-on.sh

 Using this small shell script helps me stay focused and pick up where I left off.
 If you are new to shell scripting, I hope this example is a good introduction.
 I hope you found this workflow useful.